Angiosarcoma of the heart

 Tumours that affect the heart are very rare.
 It is more usual for a cancer that started somewhere else in the body to spread to the heart.

-Of tumours that start in the heart, most are not cancer (benign) but about 1 in 4 (25%) are cancers.
+Of tumours that start in the heart, most are not cancer – they are benign.
+But about 1 in 4 (25%) are cancers.
 Most commonly these are soft tissue sarcomas.
 Soft tissue connects, supports, and surrounds the other structures and organs of the body.
 Angiosarcomas are a type of soft tissue sarcoma that grow from cells that make up the walls of blood vessels.

 We don’t know what causes angiosarcoma of the heart, although we do know that some have been linked to past radiotherapy treatment.
 As it is such a rare cancer, it is difficult to find a common cause.